 The skin around your eyes is the thinnest on your entire face.
 Fine lines and crows feet appear from age, sun exposure and gravity – most often in the form of day-in, day-out pulling and tugging on the skin.
 The actions you take every day when you apply and remove your makeup – a sideways pull to swipe on eyeliner, a downward tug to apply mascara – over time can have a great affect in how your eyes appear.
 So it’s important to treat the area with a gentle touch.
-That’s why 24-hour mascaras get my Seal of Disapproval – their glue-like formulas require too much aggressive tugging and pulling to remove their stay-put formulas from your lashes.
+That’s why 24-hour mascaras get our Seal of Disapproval – their glue-like formulas require too much aggressive tugging and pulling to remove their stay-put formulas from your lashes.

 “It feels like you’re putting glue on your eyelashes and it’s really hard to get off.”

 “Impossible to remove, I feel like I’m torturing my lashes.”